-The organization records financial instruments, which include cash, guaranteed investment certificates, accounts receivable, accounts payable and accrued liabilities, initially at fair value.
-Guaranteed investment certificates are subsequently valued at cost plus accrued interest income.
+The organization records financial instruments, which include cash, a guaranteed investment certificate, accounts receivable, accounts payable and accrued liabilities, initially at fair value.
+The guaranteed investment certificate is subsequently valued at cost plus accrued interest income.
 All other financial instruments are subsequently recorded net of any provisions for impairment in value.

-3. GUARANTEED INVESTMENT CERTIFICATES
+3. GUARANTEED INVESTMENT CERTIFICATE

-Guaranteed investment certificates, which are issued by a Canadian chartered bank, bear interest at rates ranging from 0.05% to 0.55% and mature between May 2022 and June 2022.
-A \$20,000 guaranteed investment certificate is held as security for the organization's credit card.
+The guaranteed investment certificate, which is issued by a Canadian chartered bank, bears interest at 1.00% and matures in May 2023.
+The guaranteed investment certificate is held as security for the organization's credit card.